Dr Izzy Jayasinghe

 School of Biosciences

-- 2020-present– UKRI Future Leader Fellow, Dept. of Molecular Biology and Biotechnology, University of Sheffield, UK
+- 2020-present– UKRI Future Leader Fellow, School of Biosciences, University of Sheffield, UK

 - 2015-2020 – Lecturer in Cardiovascular Sciences, Faculty of Biological Sciences, University of Leeds, UK

 - 2013-2015 – Associate Research Fellow, College of Engineering, Mathematics and Physical Sciences, University of Exeter, UK

 - 2011-2013 – Post-doctoral Research Fellow, School of Biomedical Sciences, University of Queensland, Australia